Stephen Puth

 Stephen Carl Puth (born April 13, 1994) is an American singer.
 He signed with Arista Records in 2018 and has released four singles, "Sexual Vibe", "Half Gone", "Look Away", and "Crying My Eyes Out".
 Puth began his career as a songwriter for other musicians.
-He is the younger brother of Charlie Puth and the slightly older twin to Mikaela Puth.
+He is the younger brother of Charlie Puth.

 Early life and education

 Stephen Carl Puth is from Rumson, New Jersey.
 His parents are Debra, a music teacher who also wrote commercials for HBO, and Charles Otto Puth Sr., a builder and real estate agent.
 Puth's father is Catholic and his mother is Jewish.

-He graduated from The Hill School before studying history at Gettysburg College.
+He graduated from the Hill School before studying history at Gettysburg College.
 During his last semester, his older brother, Charlie Puth suggested he write songs.
 He took time off of school to work full-time in finance but discovered that despite enjoying his coworkers, he was not great at the job.
 He started an internship in Los Angeles at a record company where he used a music editing program and wrote songs for musicians.